Hanimex: Cassette recorders and related products

 In August 1971, the company introduced the HC-1000.
 This was a portable battery operated cassette recorder featuring microphone compartment, carry handle and auxiliary input as well as mains adaptor.
-The machine was promoted throughout the UK during 1972 as a reduced price offer at petrol stations with 6 vouchers required to secure the offer.
+The machine was promoted throughout the UK during 1972 as a reduced price offer (down from £26.45 to £12) at petrol stations with 6 vouchers required to secure the offer.
 It was sold along with an EMI-produced 'musicassette'.
 As the equipment was very basic (made using plastic) and the market was awash with other manufacturers i.e. Philips, Bush, and ITT manufacturing similar, and better quality, equipment, the model ceased production after just 12 months in August 1972.
 However, during the early 1970s further models were also manufactured by Hanimex including the HC-2000, HC-2040 cassette recorders and the CT-3030 cassette tape player followed by the HRC (Hanimex Radio Cassette) Model 5020, an 8-Track Stereo Cartridge with AM/FM Receiver and digital Digital Alarm Clock.
 In 1974 a further production release was the HRC-5070 an AM/FM Radio Cassette Player.
 Many of the products were made in Korea to reduce manufacturing costs.